adarshme/Covid-19-India-Alexa-Skill/README.md

 2. Somewhere close to the top of the code set the `fromPhoneNumber` variable to the Twilio phone number you own.
 Set the `lambdaFuncUrl` variable to the URL of the AWS Lambda Endpoint you created.

 3. Click on "Save" and then "Build".

+Congratulations!
+If all went well you have successfully built this skill yourself.
+You can test it on your Alexa device (connected to the same account) or in the Alexa Developer Console.
+To test the SMS sending feature don't forget to add your phone number and give permission to the skill in your Alexa app or at https://alexa.amazon.com/spa/index.html#cards.

+## Supported commands
+- What is the current status
+- What is the current status in {state}
+- How many cases are there
+- How many cases are there in {state}
+- What is the current number of cases
+- What is the current number of cases in {state}
+- Send me an SMS
+- Send me information about covid nineteen
+- Send me information about coronavirus
+- Send additional links to me
+- Send additional resources to me
+- Give me additional data for {state}
+- Tell me more details about {state}
+- Extra details for {state}
+- Give me additional information of {state}